 Notes: There are longer and shorter versions of this piece.
 The edited version (more than 8 minutes shorter) appeared on the original vinyl version.

 In typically prog rock fashion the closer is a slow march.
 This is briefly introduced by a dreamy flute and guitar with a synthesised background (00:00-00:29).
 The march is led first (00:30-01:44) by a synthesised guitar.
 The flute then takes up the lead (1:45-03:01) backed by guitar and the synthesised beat.
-At 03:02 there is break down to a slower, pleasant guitar-led section (until 04:10 on the longer version).
+At 03:02 there is a break down to a slower, pleasant guitar-led section (until 04:10 on the longer version).
 The longer version has a transitional section (04:11-04:16) before coming back to the main guitar led theme (04:17-05:31).
 This too breaks down again at 05:32 and goes on to 06:30 with guitar and a little flute.
 In 06:31-06:49 the guitar becomes more raucous and the flute more eastern in style.
 It's then back to the main flute theme again (06:50-08:03) followed by the main guitar theme (08:04-08:46).
 At 08:47 the flute joins in again and takes things up to another climax at 09:19.
 At 09:20-10:33 the longer version has a unique section exploring the theme further on more acoustic then more rock like guitars before eventually coming back to the main theme.
 In 10:33-11:17 the flute leads (in the longer version) in a different key.
 There is also a section (11:18-11:36) led by the high guitar sound.
 From 11:37-11:50 the flute takes up the lead again.
-From 11:51-13:06 (on the longer version; 05:34-06:50 on the shorter one) a choir like chant comes in (Van Leer's synthesised and choired voice).
+From 11:51-13:06 (on the longer version; 05:34-06:50 on the shorter one) a choir like chant comes in (van Leer's synthesised and choired voice).
 The flute brings this section to its climax.
 The shorter version ends with the keyboards playing out until the fade.
 The longer version allows the keyboard section to become rather tedious (13:07-14:23) until it is finally rescued by the pleasant addition (14:24-16:08) of the flute (Akkerman has presumably left early).
 The piece then fades.

 20090218